noobyme/kobovncviewer/README.md

 - set_monochrome:unsure exactly wat it do, plato function. sets monochrome flag for epd ioctl?
 - refresh:how often to do full refresh, units is how many rects before full refresh
 - fps: Decimal value, 30.0 or 0.5 etc
-- blue_noise: For A2/DU mode, use dithering to produce 1bit grayscale
+- blue_noise: For A2/DU mode, client side dithering to produce 1bit grayscale
 - encoding: Request custom high speed encoding, best used with A2 or DU waveform

 For example: